chrix75/password-hashing/README.md

 String encodedSalt = salt.toString();
 ```

-The `toString` method returns the salut value into a base 64 encoded string.
+The `toString` method returns the salt value into a base 64 encoded string.
 It's useful for saving the salt value.

 ### Hashing a password